 It is important to note here that webinars are different from “Webcast”.
 What we call a “Webcast” is a pre-recorded video session or presentation that is later broadcasted online (or on TV or video platforms like YouTube), whereas webinars are fully live sessions that allow real-time interactivity between the hosts and the attendees.

-For example, a webinar on content marketing teaches business owners, promoters, and marketers to drive business growth without breaking a bank at all.
+For example, a webinar on content marketing teaches business owners, promoters, and marketers to drive business growth without breaking the bank at all.

-In case you don’t have a lot of experience with live webinars yet, one of the best ways to familiarize yourself with it is to attend as many webinars as possible.
+In case you don’t have a lot of experience with live webinars yet, one of the best ways to familiarize yourself with them is to attend as many webinars as possible.